 [Recipe 2] CHILLI BEAN and BEEF SOFT TACOS

-I’ve just returned from a conference-thingo in Sydney.
+I’ve just returned from a conference thingo in Sydney.
 Although I missed my boys madly, it was such a treat being by myself for two days.
-I feel like I cleared the old cobwebs; strolling the streets of beautiful Surry Hills, perusing little galleries and bookshops and reading the paper in bed from cover to cover.
+I feel like I totally cleared the cobwebs; strolling the streets of beautiful Surry Hills, perusing little galleries and bookshops and reading the *entire* paper in bed from cover to cover.
 Had some ace food too – will post photos soon.

 250g (1¼ cups) dried red kidney beans, soaked at least 6 hours or overnight